alkhatibdev/laravel-zain/README.md

 Out of the box the package will login automatically and get the `token` and use it for each action `initiate`, `verify` ..etc per request.

-If you want cache the token and use it for furthor requests of whole day, you request `token` like this:
+If you want to cache the token and use it for furthor requests, you can request `token` like this:

 ```php
 $token = Zain::token()
 ```
-And you can cache it and use for next requests for the next 24 hours.
+And you can cache it and use it for each request for the next 24 hours.
 If you set `ZAIN_REMEMBER_TOKEN=true` token will be expired after 30 days.

 Example of using cached token: